-Year 3 courses as part of the study abroad requirement of 30.0 ECTS credits; three (3) courses and an internship of 30.0 ECTS credits in total.
+- Year 3 courses as part of the study abroad requirement of 30.0 ECTS credits; three (3) courses and an internship of 30.0 ECTS credits in total.
 A maximum of 22.0 ECTS credits will be considered to be curricular and of which 8.0 ECTS credits will be listed on the final Bachelor's transcript as extracurricular.

-er 3 1 Managerial Finance and Accounting (EBC2165) Management of Organisations (EBC2008) NL) Semester 2 Marketing Management (EBC2009) Global Business (EBC2021) SBE, Sei 3 Quantitative Methods III (EBS2001) 2 (at ir 4 4 Management Information Systems (EBC2003) Corporate Governance (EBC2020) Year Semester 5 Management of Operations and Product Development (EBC2022) Entrepreneurship and Small Business Management (EBC2158) Se 6 Elective skill · 3 (at UDD, Chile) t UDD, e) Semester 5 Study Abroad (approved courses by SBE) oved courses by SBE) Year 3 (Chi Semester 6 Study outline Universidad del Desarrollo Bachelor's Thesis
+er 3 1 Managerial Finance and Accounting (EBC2165) Management of Organisations (EBC2008) NL) Semester 2 Marketing Management (EBC2009) Global Business (EBC2021) SBE, Sei 3 Quantitative Methods III (EBS2001) 2 (at ır 4 4 Management Information Systems (EBC2003) Corporate Governance (EBC2020) Year Semester 5 Management of Operations and Product Development (EBC2022) Entrepreneurship and Small Business Management (EBC2158) Se 6 Elective skill at UDD, le) Year 3 (at UDD, Chile) Semester 6 5 Study Abroad (appro oved courses by SBE) Year 3 (Chi Study outline Universidad del Desarrollo Bachelor's Thesis